 Related video: Creating Custom Categorical Hierarchies

-This example begins with the table visualization from the View data with a chart and drill down article, which displays OrderQty as a measure, and a modified date-time hierarchy on the ROWS axis.
+This example begins with a table visualization like the one in the View data with a chart and drill down article, which displays OrderQty as a measure, and a date-time hierarchy on the Rows axis.

 In the Explore window, expand the data connector to find the table [Sales].[SalesOrderDetail], and expand it as well.